Frequently Asked Questions

 Yes.
 Medallion signature guarantee service is offered to Burke & Herbert Bank customers in Burke & Herbert Bank branches as well as through Trust Services.
 We recommend that you call ahead to arrange for this to be available when you need it.
 There is no cost to customers for this service.

 You can change your address by contacting us at 703-684-1655, or by visiting any branch to complete a change of address form.

 To change your name on an existing account, please visit your local Burke & Herbert Bank branch and bring with you documentation of the legal change in your name which includes an updated photo ID such as your driver’s license as well as an updated social security card.

 You may request stop payment of a check by calling us at 703-684-1655, or by visiting any branch.
 Certain fees may apply.
 Please refer to our opens in a new windowschedule of feesopens PDF file .
-Business banking customers also may initiate stop payment requests through Business Online Banking.
+Business banking customers also may initiate stop payment requests through Digital Banking for Business.

 - Personal banking customers can send a wire transfer in person from any branch during banking hours.
 To send the wire, you will need to obtain wiring instructions from the individual or company/organization that will receive the funds.
 There are fees to send wires both domestically and internationally.
 Please refer to our opens in a new windowschedule of feesopens PDF file .

-- Business banking customers also may send and receive wires via Business Online Banking using the Online Wires service.
+- Business banking customers also may send and receive wires via Digital Banking for Business using the Online Wires service.